 Investigations in children

 Not all cases require referral.
-Spontaneous resolution often occurs, so it worth observing for three months to see whether the symptoms and signs resolve ('active observation').
-One study found that 50% of children with 20 dB hearing loss will recover in three months without treatment.
+Spontaneous resolution often occurs, so it's worth observing for up to three months to see whether the symptoms and signs resolve ('active observation').
+50% of children with 20 dB hearing loss will recover in three months without treatment.

 Paranasal sinus disease is the main underlying cause of OME in adults, accounting for two thirds of cases in one series.
-However, other causes included head and neck tumours (4.8%).
+However, other causes include head and neck tumours.

-Adults with OME should therefore be fully evaluated for underlying conditions.
+Adults with otitis media with effusion should therefore be fully evaluated, including use of flexible nasal endoscopy, for underlying conditions.

 Give written information about OME to parents of affected children and reassure parents that: